Gonads prepare to make babies (sometimes)

 For some people with testes, hormones help sperm to grow and release.

-Not being able to have biological children is more common than you think— as many as 1 in 7 couples have difficulties making a baby.
+Not being able to have biological children is more common than you might think— as many as 1 in 7 couples have difficulties making a baby.

 To make a baby, you need an egg and a sperm and a womb (a.k.a. uterus) to help it grow.